 FRIDAY FOOD THING

 I used to bake a lot more bread than I do now.
-Even with the bread machine, bread making is a chore.
+Even with a bread machine, bread making is a chore.
 I remember joining what we called a “food co-op” way back in the late sixties, a place where various grains and organic produce were sold in bulk.
 I recall carrying home pound sacks of cracked wheat, coarse wheat, and unbleached white flour, as well as garbanzo beans (chick peas), whole wheat spaghetti, goat’s milk cheese and tofu.
-Sometimes members sold their various creations right in the rented storefront, everything from organic eggs to stained glass windows and artwork.
-Oftentimes an oil painting could be swapped for a 50-pound sack of rye flour or a brief visit by an enlightened co-op plumber to fix a leaky sink when lazy landlords wouldn’t.
+Sometimes members sold their various creations right in the sublet- storefront, everything from organic eggs to stained glass windows and artwork.
+Oftentimes an oil painting was swapped for a 50-pound sack of rye flour or a brief visit by an enlightened co-op plumber to fix a leaky sink when lazy landlords wouldn’t.

 In those days it seemed everyone was anxious to help everyone else in exchange for being helped in return.

 Just because I used to bake a lot more bread than I do now doesn’t mean I don’t like good, wholesome bread from time to time, even though it usually costs more in a grocery store.
 The other day I discovered a new (new to me, at least) Pepperidge Farm Natural Whole Grain bread called GERMAN DARK WHEAT that is absolutely outstanding.
 Without a doubt it comes closest to bringing to mind those dark-grained co-op-flavored days of yesteryear, and the friendly communal-kitchen-rich atmosphere when bread was baking in the oven and everyone was anxious to help everyone else in exchange for being helped in return.